This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 The 5:2 Diet: During two days of the week, eat just around 500 calories or a small dinner.

-The remaining five days eating your normal amount of calories.
+The remaining five days you are eating your normal amount of calories.

 Not Eating Enough When Intermittent Fasting